 The story of Aleen

 In 2019, I (Saed Shomaly-ornithologist) received a phone call from a villager from Duma in Nablus Governorate.
 It is located in the northern West Bank, 24 km southeast of Nablus.
 He told me that he found a large bird sleeping beside the corpse of a poisoned goat which was placed there by people to kill the hyenas that eat cattle.
 I asked him for pictures of the bird.
 I identified it and confirmed that it was a golden eagle.
-I immediately started to take action with a friend of mine from the Ministry of Agriculture (Mr. Riziq Ghyyada) who work with me in nature conservation and raising environmental awareness projects in Palestine.
+I immediately started to take action with a friend of mine from the Ministry of Agriculture (Mr. Riziq Ghyyada) who works with me in nature conservation and raising environmental awareness through projects in Palestine.

-First, I informed key persons in Palestine from the Environmental Quality Authority, the Environmental Police and Dr. Mazen Qumsiyyeh from the Palestine Museum of Natural History.
+First, I informed key people in Palestine from the Environmental Quality Authority, the Environmental Police and Dr. Mazen Qumsiyyeh from the Palestine Museum of Natural History.
 Then I went with Mr. Ghayyada to Duma village where the villager led us to the eagle between the mountains.
 We found the eagle there, but it could not open its eyes.

-We contacted young men from the village to bring us medicine “ATROPINE 0.1%” and olive oil.
-We injected the medicine into the chest of the bird (quantity 2.0 cm) and put some olive oil in its mouth.
-The bird’s condition was very bad that it could not stand or open its eyes.
+We contacted young men from the village to bring us the medication ATROPINE 0.1%, and olive oil.
+We injected the medicine into the chest of the bird (quantity 2.0 cm), and put some olive oil in its mouth.
+The bird’s condition was very serious, and it could not stand nor open its eyes.

 The next day the bird looked better, so we started force-feeding it with the help of volunteers from the museum.
 We fed it 250 grams of fresh liver.